Ruslaana/Ruslaana/README.md

 ## 🚀 About Me

-I’m a developer currently **requalifying toward Cloud Architecture and AI-driven systems**, with a strong focus on **AWS, backend engineering, and distributed systems**.
+I’m a developer currently **requalifying toward Cloud Architecture and AI-driven systems**, with a strong focus on **AWS, Python, backend engineering, and distributed systems**.
 I approach learning through **real projects, system design, and hands-on AWS practice**, not just theory.

 ---